mchalapuk/hyper-text-slider/doc/dom-upgrade.md

  * Simple declarations of between-slide CSS3 transitions require complicated DOM structure,
  * Simple HTML-only usage requires simple DOM structure.

-Upgrade procedure transforms simple DOM structure declared in HTML into complicated DOM structure required for transitions to work.
+In order to satisfy both requirements, upgrade procedure transforms simple DOM structure declared in HTML into more complicated DOM required by slider features.

 ## How it works?